On Polynomial Modular Number Systems over $\mathbb{Z}/p\mathbb{Z}$: Conclusion

 \section{Conclusion}

-In this paper, we have shown with Theorem \ref{theorem_PMNS_generalise}, the link between the existence of a PMNS and the Euclidean lattice generated by its reduction polynomial and its modulo.
-We thus have a bound on the size of the digits corresponding to the covering radius.
-Then, Theorem \ref{RhoBoundTheorem} gives us a bound which can be easily calculate from the norm 1 of the lattice.
+In this paper, we have shown with \cref{theorem_PMNS_generalise} the link between the existence of a PMNS and the lattice generated by its reduction polynomial and its modulo.
+We thus set a bound on the size of the PMNS digits depending on the covering radius of this lattice.
+Then, \cref{RhoBoundTheorem} provides a bound which can easily be computed from the infinity norm of a basis of the lattice.
 This second theorem has led us to consider PMNS defined by an irreducible polynomial.
-In this case, it is easy to define a base of the lattice that can be associated to the PMNS (Proposition \ref{PropInversible}, Corollaries \ref{CorIrreduc} and \ref{CorIrreducb}).
-These theorems, propositions and corollaries allowed us to produce PMNS with specific reduction polynomials allowing efficient reductions and whose roots give the radices of these systems.
-Now, we have the opportunity to offer for a given modulo p a wide variety of PMNS.
+In this case, it is easy to define a basis of the lattice that can be associated with the PMNS (\cref{PropInversible}, \cref{CorIrreduc} and \cref{CorIrreducb}).
+These results allowed us to produce PMNS with specific reduction polynomials allowing efficient reductions and whose roots give the bases ($\gamma$) of these systems.
+Now, we have the opportunity to offer for a given modulo $p$ a wide variety of PMNS with small digits and reduced associated lattices.